4 Truth Ministry

 What Should We Make of the Word “weeks”?

-According to verse 24, there are 6 things that occur during the seventy weeks.
+According to verse 24, six things occur during the 70 weeks.

 3. Cover (atone) for iniquity.